rafalp/Misago/dev-docs/plugins/hooks/validate-post-hook.md

     value: ParsingResult,
     min_length: int,
     max_length: int,
-    *,
     request: HttpRequest | None=None,
 ) -> None:
     ...
 ```

-A standard function used by Misago to validate post contents.
-Raises `ValidationError` if they are invalid.
+Misago function for validating the contents of a post.
+Raises `ValidationError` if the post contents are invalid.

 ### Arguments